dafny-lang/blog/_posts/2023-08-14-clear-specification-and-implementation.markdown

 }
 {% endhighlight %}

-Several things are important about this implementation.
+Several things are important about this specification.
 First, it provides a number of functions with bodies that describe one way of constructing a stack out of built-in primitives.
 Second, it hides the bodies of those functions from most clients, except